ucan-wg/spec/README.md

 Unless explicitly stated, the Resource of a UCAN MUST be the Subject.

-## 3.3 Operation
+## 3.3 Action

-Operations are concrete messages ("verbs") that MUST be unambiguously interpretable by the Subject of a UCAN.
-Operations are REQUIRED in invocations.
+Actions are concrete messages ("verbs") that MUST be unambiguously interpretable by the Subject of a UCAN.
+Actions are REQUIRED in invocations.
 Some examples include `msg/send`, `crud/read`, and `ucan/revoke`.

 Much like other message-passing systems, the specific resource MUST define the behavior for a particular message.
 For instance, `crud/update` MAY be used to destructively update a database row, or append to a append-only log.
 Specific messages MAY be created at will; the only restriction is that the Executor understand how to interpret that message in the context of a specific resource.

 While arbitrary semantics MAY be described, they MUST apply to the target resource.
 For instance, it does not make sense to apply `msg/send` to a typical file system.

-Operations MUST NOT be case-sensitive.
+Actions MUST NOT be case-sensitive.
 There MUST be at least one path segment as a namespace.
 For example, `http/put` and `db/put` MUST be treated as unique from each other.

 ## 3.4 Ability

-Abilities abstract over Operations to allow for extension of UCAN delegations.
+Abilities abstract over [Action]s to allow for extension of UCAN delegations.

 Abilities MAY be organized in a hierarchy.
 A typical example is a superuser capability ("anything") on a file system.
 Another is read vs write access, such that in an HTTP context, `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
 Organizing abilities this way allows for adding more options over time in a backward-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

+Abilities MUST NOT be case-sensitive.
+There MUST be at least one path segment as a namespace.
+For example, `http/put` and `db/put` MUST be treated as unique from each other.

 ## 3.5 Caveats